Staff Awards and Recognition

 The UTSA Staff Senate recognizes one person or team per month from October through July.
 All full-time staff members are eligible.

-Nominations submitted by the third Monday of the month will be considered for that month's award.
+Nominations submitted by the second Monday of the month will be considered for that month's award.
 Nominees who are not selected in the month in which they are nominated will be considered in the nominee pools over the next two months.

 Staff Appreciation Award Winners